angelolab/ark-analysis/README.md

 Be sure to keep this terminal open.  **Do not exit the terminal or enter control-c until you are finished with the notebooks**.

 ## Using the example notebooks:
-- The Deepcell_preprocessing notebook walks you through the appropriate formatting steps in order to run your data through DeepCell to be segmented
+- The Segment_Image_Data notebook walks you through the appropriate steps to format your data, run the data through deepcell, extracts the counts for each marker in each cell, and creats a csv file with the normalized counts
-- The Deepcell_postprocessing notebooks takes the segmentation predictions from DeepCell, and uses them to extract the counts of each marker from your dataset
 - The spatial_analysis notebook contains code for performing cluster- and channel-based randomization, as well as neighborhood analysis.
+- The example_visualization notebooks contains code for basic plotting functions and visualizations

 ## Once you are finished